yao-laboratory/metaIMP/README.md

 Users can also submit jobs by requesting time on the OSG servers.
 This method may be time consuming as resources are limited on OSG.

-4) For users from University of Nebrasaka, Lincoln: You can submit a job for metaIMP using the Holland Computing Center's resources.
+4) For users from University of Nebrasaka, Lincoln

+UNL users can submit a job for metaIMP using the Holland Computing Center's resources.
 We have provided examples for these jobs in the 'EXAMPLE' folder (example_hcc_install.sh)

 ---------------------------------------------------------------------------------------